Leadership Development

 Initial experience in each field of business and live creates impact on the sense of quality, effectiveness and how you felt in your specific role, also as a leader.
 Therefore I want to share my first endeavors in supporting leaders in their development.

-What I learned across all further programs e.g. at EON (International Junior Management program), Wolford (a Culture development combined approach, starting with the board), AXA Investment (Leadership 2012, built on strategic skills co-created by tma, Transnational Management Associates) or Daimler (Global Leadership) is the set of ingredients which contribute to sustainable success.
+What I learned across all further programs - EON focusing on intercultural cooperation (Building intercultral Effectiveness for Senior leaders, and then also offered as module within the international Junior Management program), Wolford focusing on cultural development and skills (a combined approach of Culture and leadership development, starting with the board), AXA Investment (Leadership 2012, built on strategic skills co-created by tma, Transnational Management Associates) or Daimler (Global Leadership),

 Strategic Alignment.
 Board Assignment.
 Cross-hierachical Dialogues.
-Cross-functional Peers.
+Cross-functional Peer Interaction and Support.